 Health services research: The master’s degree program focuses on investigations in statistics, outcomes research, cost-effectiveness and technology assessment.
 The program prepares students for research careers in health services or health policy analysis.

 Stanford's dual-degree MD/MBA program combines medical training and a business degree in a five-year curriculum, creating opportunities in health-care management and business administration.

 A joint degree in law and medicine opens many career opportunities with law firms, medical-device makers, biotech companies, venture capital firms, government regulators and other institutions.

 Stanford University offers a joint degree in public policy and medicine.

 The individually designed MA in education is designed solely for Stanford doctoral students enrolled outside the School of Education.
 Individuals who are not enrolled in a doctoral program are not eligible.

 Stanford University offers two master's degree programs in public policy.
-The master’s in public policy is a two-year professional degree, and the master’s of arts in public policy is a one-year non-professional degree.
+The master’s in public policy is a two-year professional degree, and is offered as a joint degree with medicine.
+The master’s of arts in public policy is a one-year non-professional degree.

 Stanford University School of Medicine consistently ranks among the top U.S. medical schools, and faculty members routinely secure the highest amount of research funding per investigator in the country.